Staffing hours enter the year higher than January 2025

 Staffing Industry Analysts’ perspective

-On a sequential, week-over-week basis, hours edged up in the final week of the seasonal ramp that is typically capped between Labor Day and Thanksgiving.
-Both Commercial hours and Professional hours reached new Year-To-Date peak levels.
+On a sequential, week-over-week basis, hours dropped sharply as expected during the holiday season.
+Over the weeks leading to Thanksgiving, hours were edging up in the tail end of the seasonal ramp that typically kicks off after Labor Day.
+Both Commercial hours and Professional hours had reached new Year-To-Date peak levels.

 About the SIA Bullhorn Staffing Industry Indicator